ooni/ooni.org/content/post/mali-disruptions-amid-2018-election.md

 OONI’s [WhatsApp test](/nettest/whatsapp/) is designed to measure the blocking of WhatsApp’s app and web version.
-The test attempts to establish TCP connections to WhatsApp’s registration server and endpoints, and DNS lookups and HTTP requests to web.whatsapp.com.
+The test attempts to establish TCP connections to WhatsApp’s registration server and endpoints, and performs DNS lookups and HTTP requests to web.whatsapp.com.
 Over the last year, this test has been run on a daily basis from Orange Mali (AS30985), with most (if not all) measurements confirming the app’s accessibility in the country.